imays76/SpeedGame/README.md

 Grab a pencil.
 Write the source code down to your notebook.
 Open WebMSX[https://webmsx.org/] and write the source code line by line.
 Write `RUN` and hit enter key to start.
+Smash repeatedly your Space key and get score.
 After the game is finished, do `RUN` again.
 Enjoy!